Premise:

 Molecular and cellular readouts: Luminex multiplex cytokine assays, flow cytometry, qPCR, western blotting, and fluorescence microscopy.

-This project offers opportunities for high-impact research, potential publications, and skill development in both basic and translational immunometabolism.
+Projects under this umbrella offer opportunities for high-impact research, potential publications, and skill development in both basic and translational immunometabolism.

-This project is ideal for graduate students interested in immunoengineering, regenerative medicine, or diabetes therapeutics.
 Trainees will receive interdisciplinary training at the interface of bioengineering, immunology, and stem cell biology, and will have the opportunity to present at national conferences and contribute to peer-reviewed publications.